Jeff Bleich: Recognition and honours

 Bleich was recognized as one of the Top 100 Lawyers in California by the Daily Journal, as California Attorney of the Year by California Lawyer, and as one of America's leading "Bet the Company" lawyers by Best Lawyers.
+In 2024 he received the Burton "Legends in Law" at the Library of Congress.

-Bleich has also been recognized for his pro bono service to immigrants, homeless and foster youth, veterans, victims of gun violence, survivors of domestic abuse, human rights organizations, religious and racial minorities, gay and lesbian service members, journalists, native Americans, detainees, and others victims of discrimination.
+Bleich has also been recognized for his pro bono service to immigrants, homeless and foster youth, veterans, victims of gun violence, survivors of domestic abuse, human rights organizations, religious and racial minorities, gay and lesbian service members, journalists, Native Americans, detainees, and others victims of discrimination.
 These include the Peter Haas Public Service Medal from University of California, Berkeley, the ABA Pro Bono Publico Award, the Lawyers Committee for Civil Rights Robert Sproul Award, the American Jewish Committee Learned Hand Award, and the One Justice Attorney of the Year Award.
 In November 2017 he received the Ruth Bader Ginsburg Award for Excellence in the Legal Profession from the Jewish Bar Association of San Francisco.

 Bleich also holds at least three honorary degrees: